We give you a quick reference of essential DNF commands with examples in this guide.

 11. Update Check and Updating your system

-In an RPM based system (such as Fedora, Red Hat Linux, etc.), update is primarily handled by DNF package manager.
+In an RPM-based system (such as Fedora, Red Hat Linux, etc.), the DNF package manager primarily handles the update.
 The following four commands take care of various update scenarios, as explained below.

 dnf list updates

 And to install updates for your entire Linux system, issue the

 You can also update a specific application or package by mentioning the package name as a parameter to the update option.

 If you need to downgrade a package to its prior version, then you can use the downgrade option of DNF.
 Be very careful while issuing this command.
 This command erases the current version of a package and installs the highest of all the prior lower version available.

 distro-sync command downgrade or upgrade all packages to the latest versions for your system enabled repos.

 You can uninstall or remove any application or package using the remove option of DNF.